 Then let it cool.
 Because you’re obviously going to let it cool.
 Obviously.

 You would never dig into this while still hot like th —

 I’ve made MANY versions of peach cobbler in my quest for greatness, and here’s why I think this one is the best peach cobbler.

 - Low maintenance, as mentioned.

-- Extremely juicy and jammy when using good peaches.
+- Extremely juicy and jammy when using amazing fresh peaches.

-- A cobbler topping that is NOT cakey, NOT biscuity, but rather something in between.
+- Cobbler topping that is NOT cakey, NOT biscuity, but rather something in between.
 I find it to resemble slightly underbaked cookie dough, but with that quick sugar broil at the end to channel the biscuit-type texture on the very tops for some magically contrasting crunch.

-- Goes perfectly with a big delicious scoop of melty vanilla ice cream.
+- Goes perfectly with a big scoop of melty vanilla ice cream.

 Variations on Peach Cobbler: